wso2/docs-is/en/docs/learn/tenant-wise-email-sender-configuration.md

         ```

     !!! note
         You do not need to configure all the configurable parameters.
-If you havent configured in the `EmailPublisher.xml`,
+If you have not configured in the `EmailPublisher
-        Configurations in the `output-event-adapters.xml` will be used for unconfigured parameters.
+        .xml`, configurations in the `output-event-adapters.xml` will be used for unconfigured parameters.

-5. Configure tenant loading and unloading for your tenant.
-[Configuring the Tenant Loading Policy](../../administer/configuring-the-tenant-loading-policy)
+5. Since these configurations will be applicable during the tenant loading process, [Configure tenant loading and

-6. These configurations will apply on the tenant loading process.
+unloading for your tenant](../../administer/configuring-the-tenant-loading-policy)

     !!! tip
         Only one `EmailPublisher.xml` file with the name `EmailPublisher` should be added for a tenant.